alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 </video>
 </div>

-In some cases, you will want to refer to a fixed position, which you can do by prepending $.
-This can be applied to the column, row, or both. `$B2` is an absolute ref to column A and a relative ref to row 2, whereas `B$2` is a relative ref to column B nad an absolute ref to row 2.
+In some cases, you will want to refer to a fixed position.
+This is called an absolute reference, and you can do so by prepending $ to the column, row, or both.
+`$B2` is an absolute ref to column B and a relative ref to row 2, whereas `B$2` is a relative ref to column B and an absolute ref to row 2.

 Examples:

-Indexing multiple columns of indices: `=MID($A1, B1, 1)` locks the word to always be column A.
+Indexing multiple columns of indices: `=MID($A1, B1, 1)` locks the word to always be from column A, while letting the word change per row.

 <div class="centered">
 <video width="640" controls muted>